AdrianDonohoe/pands-project/README.md

 | 6.5          | 3.0         | 5.2          | 2.0         | virginica  |
 | 6.2          | 3.4         | 5.4          | 2.3         | virginica  |
 | 5.9          | 3.0         | 5.1          | 1.8         | virginica  |
+[1]

-## Python Scripts
+## Dataset calculations

+The following calculations were achieved by reading the dataset CSV into a pandas dataframe, then applying the pandas describe() method on the dataframe.
+This dataframe was then exported to CSV where I used web tool to generate the markdown table.[1]

-Some basic calculations on the dataset:
+Some basic calculations on the entire dataset:

 |       | sepal_length       | sepal_width        | petal_length       | petal_width        |
 |-------|--------------------|--------------------|--------------------|--------------------|